pactflow/docs.pactflow.io/docs/workshops/ci-cd/set-up-ci/04_configure_webhook.md

                 }
                 ```
           1. Click the "TEST" button and ensure that it runs successfully.

+                👉 The Github API returns a 404 instead of an authorization error if the token is not correctly set.
+If you see a 404, it may be that the URL is incorrect, or it may be that the access token is not configured correctly.

           1. Click the "CREATE" button.

 1. Verify that the pact verification build for the provider is running correctly